Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If you have a Free account, prepare to do _a lot_ of clicking.
 For Free accounts, Wabbajack will open one-browser-tab-at-a-time, for you to manually download each mod.
-250 mods = 250 tabs to click through.
+350 mods = 350 tabs to open and click through one-at-a-time.

 Premium accounts will click once to download all of the Nexus mods, and download them at a higher speed.